tralves/100-days-of-code/log.md

 **Today's Progress**: Started a small Slack bot project that sends "#TRIGGERED" when someone says something on a channel that should trigger me.
 Using Laravel and Valet.

+### Day 19: Jan 28, 2017

+**Today's Progress**: Back to the Vue GDrive thing.
+Working on saving the document and synchronizing the realtime model with the GDrive file.

 <!---
 ### Day 1: June 27, Monday